find your local nursery

 Safeguarding requires us to respond immediately to protect children and adults from serious risk, even when this means restrictions change quickly.

-Our commitment to ensuring the most vulnerable children have access to funded hours can be demonstrated by our completely free 15 hours for disadvantaged two year olds with a code from the local authority.
+Our commitment to ensuring the most vulnerable children have access to funded hours can be demonstrated by our completely free 15 hours for Early Learning for two year olds with a code or letter from the local authority.

 Due to infection control, space limitations, and safeguarding considerations, we do not store parent‑supplied consumables on site.